Sahil-Bhoite/BullsAI/readme.md

 - Implementation of deep learning models such as LSTM networks
 - Integration of external data sources for more comprehensive analysis

-## 👥 Contributing

-We welcome contributions to Bull's AI!
-Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for details on how to get started.

 ## 📄 License